Lorp/fontkit-tiny/README.md

 We’re going to create a tiny demo web app that uses Fontkit to render a string in a given font as SVG.
 The font will be loaded from the web.

-1. Make sure you have `npm` and `npx` installed.
-They’re included with Node.js, which you get here: https://nodejs.org/en/download
+1. Install `npm` and `npx`.
+They’re included with Node.js, which you get here: `https://nodejs.org/en/download`

-2. Create a folder that can be served by your computer’s localhost, e.g. "fontkit-tiny" served as http://localhost/fontkit-tiny .
-If you don’t have localhost set up, then you will need to upload the files to a web server.

-3. Download this repository, unzip it, and place the files in the "`fontkit-tiny`" folder.
-So "`package.json`" at the top level, and "`index.html`" in the "`src`" folder.

-4. cd to the "`fontkit-tiny`" folder.
+2. Download this repository, unzip it, and rename the enclosing folder from `fontkit-tiny-main` to `fontkit-tiny`.
+Place the folder somewhere it can be served as a website, e.g. as a subfolder of `~/Sites/``.

+3. Change directory to `fontkit-tiny` and type:
+`npm install`
-5. Type "npm install" [Enter].
-This reads "package.json" to identify and download all the Node modules required by your project (the "dependencies").
-In this case that’s Fontkit itself and all the Node modules required by Fontkit ("Fontkit’s dependencies").
-If you open "`package.json`", you will see that only the "fontkit" module is explicitly required.
-All the others are called for by Fontkit, via its own "package.json" file.
-Notice a new folder, "`node_modules`", that contains all these modules, including the "`fontkit`" folder.
+	* _This reads `package.json`, identifies all the Node modules required by your project (“the project’s dependencies”), and downloads them into a new folder `node_modules`.
+If you open `package.json`, you will see that only the `fontkit` module is explicitly required.
+All the others (“Fontkit’s dependencies”) are called for by Fontkit via its own `package.json` file._

-6. We need one more thing, a "bundler".
-This extracts all the required code from each of the modules, and "bundles" it all together in one file.
+4. We need one more thing, a “bundler”.
+This extracts all the required code from the modules, and “bundles” it together in one file.
 There are several bundlers available.
-We’re going to use the bundler written by the author of Fontkit itself, Devon Govett — it’s called Parcel.
+We’re going to use the [Parcel](https://parceljs.org) bundler, written by the author of Fontkit, Devon Govett.
 You install Parcel via the command line.
+Type:
-Type "`npm install --save-dev parcel`" [Enter].
+`npm install --save-dev parcel`

-7. Now we’re ready to create the final html file.
-Type "`npx parcel src/index.html`" [Enter].
-This creates a "`dist`" folder and an "`index.html`" inside it.
-Try visiting http://localhost/fontkit-tiny/dist/index.html (edit this according to the location you chose in Step 2).
+5. Now we’re ready to create the final html file.
+This will create a `dist` folder containing the file `index.html`.
+Type:
+`npx parcel src/index.html`

-8. If all is well, you should see "hello ,world!".
-If you open "`index.html`", you’ll see that string.
+6. Now go to this file in your web browser.
+If all is well, you should see “hello, world!”.

+	* _If you open `index.html` in the `src` folder, you’ll see that string.
 Edit it and save the file.
 You can also see the font URL, the font size and the variation settings.
-Try changing those too, and refresh your browser.
-Notice the `"transform"` attribute in the SVG, which depends on the "`fontSize`" variable (try changing it) and the "`upem`" (units per em) of the font.
+Try changing those too, and refresh your browser. whenever you save `index.html`, Parcel detects the changes and rebuilds the bundle.
+You can stop Parcel via Ctrl-C._

+	* _Notice the `transform` attribute in the SVG, which depends on the `fontSize` variable (try changing it) and the `upem` (units per em) of the font.
+Notice how the code gets Fontkit to supply this value, so you don’t normally need to touch this._

+	* _You should never edit the `index.html` file in the `dist` folder.
+It is overwritten every time you run Parcel._

-9. A very neat thing about Parcel is that it has its own web server built in.
+	* _A really neat thing about Parcel is that it has its own web server built in.
 When you run Parcel, you’ll see it gives you a URL to go to, probably `http://localhost:1234`.
-If you go there,  you may have noticed is that when you edit and save "`index.html`"(the one in the "src" subfolder), the bundled "`index.html`" in the "`dist`" folder (that you loaded with your web browser) updates too.
-Not only that,  when you refresh your browser.
-That happens because Parcel watches your "src" folder, continually checking for changes.
-If it notices a change, it immediately creates a new bundle.
-You can stop Parcel via Ctrl-C. (Parcel also uses a built-in web server to make the bundled index.html available at http://localhost:1234, and uses WebSockets to trigger the browser to reload the page if you change the source code.
-This is very cool, but isn’t entirely convenient, since its little server does not know how to serve any other files apart from the bundled index.html.
-So if you have any local assets such as fonts and images, they won’t load.)
+If you go there, and try editing and saving `index.html` (the one in the "src" subfolder), then not only does the bundled `index.html` in the `dist` folder (that you loaded with your web browser) update, but your browser gets triggered to reload the page.
+This cool feature isn’t entirely convenient, since its little web server does not know how to serve any other file apart from the bundled index.html.
+So if you have any local assets such as fonts and images, they won’t load._

+7. When you’re ready to build your final web app, then you use an extra `build` commend when calling Parcel.
+Type:
+`npx parcel build src/index.html`

+	* _This performs extra minification steps on the code.
+It’s not easily readable by humans._